top of page

 Conclusion

-In this installment in the series, I reiterate the urgent need for early validation for physical products, and discuss strategies for such validation, focusing on differentiating aspects of the product at hand, making necessary shortcuts.
+In this installment, I reiterate the urgent need for early validation for physical products, and discuss strategies for such validation, focusing on differentiating aspects of the product at hand, making necessary shortcuts.

 Recent Posts